awestover/thoughts/content/0stack/the world is full of allies.md

 (oh yeah, thanks for that btw.)

-Anyways, maybe above example is just evidence for the central claim of [[CBT]] (when you're feeling down, you tend to distort reality and underestimate the potential goodness of everything).
+Anyways, maybe above example is just evidence for the central claim of [[cognitive distortion list|CBT]]: when you're feeling down, you tend to distort reality and underestimate the potential goodness of everything.

 So I guess my message for today is, if you have reason to suspect that you systematically negatively distort reality, then be a freaking efficient market and *update your beliefs*!